 I am sorry: I am sorry that I do not see your Divine Self—the place of purity and innocence.
 I accept responsibility for the error that lies in my perception.
 And I am now open to seeing you differently.
 I am willing to change my mind so that the Truth of who you really are may be revealed to me.

 Please forgive me: I seek forgiveness for the mistakes in my perception whereby I see lack, guilt, powerlessness, pain, fear, or unworthiness in myself or others.
 This is not the Truth.
 Divine self, please allow Your Light to shine brightly inside me and clear away all darkness and ignorance inside my mind.

 I love you: Only love is real and all else is false.
 I ask for a healing of my mind so that I may see you through the eyes of love and behold the radiance of the Divine Self within you, within me and within us all.

 Thank you: Thank you for the opportunity to become aware of the errors in my perception.
 Thank you for being the catalyst for my reaching more deeply into my mind beneath the surface fear and lack to the place of healing and wholeness.
 As I allow my mind to be restored to the full awareness of Truth, I am healed.
 When I am healed, I am not healed alone for you are healed along with me.

 Play with the practice

-Another client who is a university professor of neuroscience used this as a mantra while jogging and noted over time a long-standing calf injury healed.
+Another client, a university professor of neuroscience, used this as a mantra while jogging and noted over time a long-standing calf injury healed.
 He then used this prayer to diffuse the stress he would experience at university faculty meetings where he would feel scrutinised for his ability to procure grants.